EuroLinux/eurolinux-open-docs/docs/knowledge-base/eurolinux-capabilities-and-limits.md

 # EuroLinux Linux distribution capabilities and limits

-This document describes the technology capabilities and limits for EuroLinux 6, 7, 8.
+This document describes the technology capabilities and limits for EuroLinux 6, 7, 8 and 9.
 Some are theoretical, as they are connected with source code/projects used in the system.
 Minimal limits represent limits for the systems for which support is generally available by the EuroLinux company.
 Our dedicated solutions like: